 Pooches that haven’t been properly socialised live with a great deal of fear, constantly worried about new people and experiences.
 They might be comfortable at home, so their family won’t take them out much because they know that the dog won’t be comfortable away from their familiar surroundings.

-If a dog is afraid of everything around him then he may react in an aggressive way and bite strangers.
+If a dog is afraid of everything and growling around him then he may react in an aggressive way and bite strangers.
 This kind of dog finds it very difficult to get a new home if he ever ends up in a shelter for any reason.

 On the other hand, a dog who has been well socialised will stand a far better chance of being happy and of being an important, well-loved member of any family.